Representation Bias in Data: A Survey on Identification and Resolution Techniques: Representation Bias in Structured Data

 \subsubsection{No More Data Available to Add}

 It is not always possible to add more data to the data sets as there might be complications such as unknown underlying distribution, lack of additional data, etc. Existing work suggests alternative solutions to tackle these scenarios, such as informing the users about the deficiencies in the data set or raising warnings at query time.
-Furthermore, by adding proper constraints on the queries with respect to the attributes of interest, an effort is made to ensure the proper representation.
-We will look into the details of the works in this category in section \ref{sec:no-more-data}.
+Furthermore, by adding proper constraints on the queries w.r.t. the attributes of interest, an effort is made to ensure the proper representation.

-\paragraph{Generating Proper Warning Signal.} Generating proper signals for the trustworthiness of the analysis \cite{asudeh2021coverage} occurs when querying about a particular data point that might potentially be concerning due to belonging to an underrepresented subpopulation.
-Whether to consider the outcome and how to take action is left to the model user.
+\paragraph{\textbf{Generating Proper Warning Signal.}} Generating proper signals for the trustworthiness of the analysis \cite{asudeh2021coverage} occurs when querying about a particular data point that might potentially be concerning due to belonging to an under-represented subpopulation.
+The warning signal states whether the query point is covered or not.
+For the 2D case, the idea is to find the Voronoi cell that the query point belongs to and check the point's distance to all the points from the data set that fall into that cell.
+If either of the distances is larger than the vicinity threshold, the query point is uncovered and a warning signal is generated.
+For the MD case, the classifier trained on the last iteration of the \textit{Uncovered-MD} algorithm is used to determine the coverage of the query point by the data set.
+Finally, whether to consider the outcome and how to take action is a decision left to the model user.

-\paragraph{Data Labels and Data Sheets.} Annotating data sets with representation information \cite{gebru2018datasheets, sun2019mithralabel, 10.14778/3415478.3415486, Moskovitch2021PatternsCL} informs the data scientist about the potential deficiencies due to representation bias when the model is being constructed.
+\paragraph{\textbf{Data Labels and Data Sheets.}} Annotating data sets with representation information informs the data scientist about the potential deficiencies due to representation bias when the model is being constructed.
 This is a signal to investigate the fitness of data for a particular task before building the models.